 Human activity is triggering an excessive amount of greenhouse gases to enter our planet’s atmosphere, increasing global temperatures.
-Scientists are particularly concerned about carbon dioxide (CO2) and methane.
+Scientists are particularly concerned about carbon dioxide (CO2).
 According to the Climate Council, CO2 levels in the atmosphere have increased by more than 45 per cent since the Industrial Revolution and are the highest levels in 800,000 years.

-The type of activities that are causing high emissions of these greenhouse gases are:
+Types of activities that cause high emissions of greenhouse gases are:

 The clearing of land for agriculture removes trees and plants which naturally absorb CO2, meaning more is left in the atmosphere.